keerthanamurugaiyan/Interview-notes/React.md

 **33. What is useContext?**

             UseContext allows components to access shared values from a context provider without passing props manually.
 It simplifies sharing state across multiple components, avoiding prop drilling.

+**34. state the core principle of redux ?**

+ This principle is based on three key concepts:

+   **i.
+Single Source of Truth:** The entire application's state is stored in one central store, making it easy to manage and maintain.
+All parts of the app access and derive state from this single store, ensuring consistency.

+   **ii.
+State is Read-Only:** The application state cannot be modified directly.
+To make any change, an action must be dispatched.
+Actions are plain JavaScript objects that describe the change, keeping the flow of data predictable and easy to debug.

+   **iii.
+Changes are Made with Pure Functions:** Redux uses pure functions, called reducers, to manage how state changes in response to actions.
+Reducers take the current state and an action, then return a new state, ensuring that updates are consistent and free from side effects.

+**35. Is it true that Redux can only be used with React?**

+            No, it is not true that Redux can only be used with React.
+Redux is being used as a data store for lots of UI layers.
+There are bindings available in Redux for React, Angular, Angular 2, Vue, etc.